Update: ‘Specifications,’ ‘Production,’ and ‘Tesla Semi in Europe’ updated and ‘Full Self-Driving’ sub-section added to ‘Interior & Features.’

 Large order book

-According to a report Reuters published on December 16, 2023, PepsiCo will put 100 Tesla Semis into service in 2023 and use them for delivering products to customers like Walmart and Kroger.
-The company will deploy 15 units from Modesto and 21 from Sacramento, Vice President Mike O’Connell said in an interview, as per the report.
-There’s no word on the other locations, but the company wants to start using the electric truck in the central U.S. next, followed by the East Coast.
+According to a report Reuters published on December 16, 2023, PepsiCo was to put 100 Tesla Semis into service in 2023 for delivering products to customers like Walmart and Kroger.
+The company planned to deploy 15 units from Modesto and 21 from Sacramento, Vice President Mike O’Connell said in an interview, as per the report.
+There’s no word on the other locations, but the company wanted to start using the electric truck in the central U.S. next, followed by the East Coast.

 All of Pepsico’s Tesla Semis have a 500-mile range, as per the Reuters report.
 The Frito-Lay division will use them for trips of around 425 miles.
 The company will use the electric truck for delivering heavier loads of beverages to only those locations that are around 100 miles away, though, O’Connell said.
 Eventually, the Semis will serve destinations “in the 400 to 500-mile range as well,” he added.